-The Pittsburgh City Paper’s Chris Potter noted in a 2013 article that other downtown buildings, such as PPG Place, also use the underground aquifer for heating and cooling -- a more useful application the extracting water, since, as Potter pointed out, it's 30 feet below ground.
+The Pittsburgh City Paper’s Chris Potter noted in 2013 that other Downtown buildings, such as PPG Place, also use the underground aquifer for heating and cooling -- a more useful application than extracting water, since, as Potter pointed out, it's 30 feet below ground.

 So why did we take to calling it a river?
 Well, it’s not really easy to visualize groundwater.
 Most people imagine it collecting in a body or moving in a channel.
 While there may be a river’s worth of water underneath Pittsburgh, it’s distributed through tiny gaps between or within rock layers, millimeters thick.
 True underground rivers are found only in cavernous rock formations where the rock has been dissolved.

 When the North Side T connector was being constructed, the Pittsburgh Post-Gazette’s Mark Roth laid to rest fears that the underground aquifer would be affected by tunneling.

 White it’s true that the fountain at the Point draws its water from the aquifer, there’s no river or channel of water to behold underneath.
 Nor does the water shoot from below like a natural geyser.
 Instead, the water is pumped from an underground bed of saturated sandy rock.